mami-project/draft-kuehlewind-plus-problem-statement/draft-kuehlewind-plus-problem-statement.md

 assumptions made by middleboxes about the traffic passing through them.
 Some of these middleboxes modify transport headers, as well; these modifications generally interfere with the operation and extensibility of the protocol.

-Integrity protection for all headers, and confidentiality protection for those that elements along the do not need to see to provide network functionality in a transport-independent way, is necessary to rectify this situation.
+Encryption of all headers and payload above the network layer would achieve this, but would be difficult to deploy in the present Internet: network address translators (NATs), firewalls, and other beneficial in-network functions do need to inspect some headers to operate.
+Encryption of as much as possible should then be the goal: integrity protection for all headers, and confidentiality protection for payload and headers that elements along the path do not need to see.
+Defining a common set of exposed headers then allows in-network functions to operate in a transport-independent way.

-We introduce the concept of a "path layer", an implicit pseudo-layer in the Internet architecture consisting of those in-network functions that make use of information above the network layer to function.
+We introduce the concept of a "path layer", an implicit pseudo-layer in the Internet architecture consisting of those stateful, in-network functions that need transport layer information to function.
+The most common examples of path layer functions are NATs and stateful firewalls, which use transport-layer ports and TCP control flags, respectively.

 This document details the problems that must be solved by the path layer, as a first step to making this layer explicit by giving control to endpoints over the boundary between integrity-protected and confidentiality-protected transport layer information.
 It additionally identifies constraints on the solution space, and lists initial use cases that must be addressed by a proposed solution to provide deployment incentives.

 --- middle